Annual General Meeting – Chesley Community Players

 Theatre lovers may be asking the question: What has become of live theatre in Chesley?

 Well as a matter of fact, it’s alive and well.
 Though we’re all missing live entertainment, and the Chesley Community Players are missing their audiences, we are ready once COVID barriers are removed and it is safe to return to our comfortable little theatre.
 The first production in the line-up will be local playwright Roger Cosgrove’s 123 and Flush.
 This is the third installment in a comedy series about a couple of bungling burglars in small town Alberta.
-The set is already in place and Roger will be directing the show.
+The set is already in place and rehearsals will be starting in January.
 123 and Flush has played in several provinces in Canada and has played in several states in the U.S. as well.

 The Chesley Community Players produce two shows per year.
 Our most recent productions include Exit Laughing, Black Comedy and who could forget the musical Hankerin’ Hillbillies. ( I may be a little partial to this one.)
 But in between, there’s a lot more in looking foreword.
 In 2018, we introduced “Improv Nights”: free to patrons who wish to come in and perhaps try their hand at the art of improvisation.